 Date:

 То: , named by

 as Respondent.

 filed with SIOR.
-The matter will be reviewed rbitration Request which names you as the Respondent, as by an SIOR Grievance Review Panel to determine whether it on hearing, in accordance with the policies and procedures ation Procedures Manual.
+The matter will be reviewe /Arbitration Request which names you as the Respondent, as ed by an SIOR Grievance Review Panel to determine whether it ation hearing, in accordance with the policies and procedures iteration Procedures Manual.

-Mediation/Arbitration Request within thirty (3 submitted using SIOR-PS Form 7, "Respons within the time allotted, the Grievance Review." uests that the Respondent provide a written response to this 80) days of receipt of this request.
-Your response should be e to Request for Mediation/Arbitration."
-If no response is filed ew Panel will make its determination whether an arbitration information set forth in the Arbitration Request.
+Mediation/Arbitration Request within thirty submitted using SIOR-PS Form 7, "Responsithin the time allotted, the Grievance Re equests that the Respondent provide a written response to this (30) days of receipt of this request.
+Your response should be use to Request for Mediation/Arbitration."
+If no response is filed eview Panel will make its determination whether an arbitration the information set forth in the Arbitration Request.

-YOUR RESPONSE IS DUE BY Please attach your response to SIOF R-PS Form 7 and return by the indicated date.
+YOUR RESPONSE IS DUE BY OR-PS Form 7 and return by the indicated date.

-If you have questions, please contact me at 2 202-449-8204.
+If you have questions, please contact me a t 202-449-8204.
 Thank you for your cooperation.

 Sincerely,

 Professional Standards Staff Officer

-SOCIETY OF INDUSTRIAL AND OFFICE REALTORS®
+Society of Industrial and Office Realtors®

 Professional Standards Process

 1201 New York Avenue, NW, Suite 350

 Washington, DC 20005 USA

 202.449.8200 phone | 202.216.9325 fax